Electrical Training in Scotland?

 If you live or train in Scotland here are some information and links you should find helpful.

-To become a full qualified electrician there are one of three routes to follow.
-Regardless of which route you take, you will also need to complete the FICA test at the end of your training before you can gain your qualification.
+To become a fully qualified electrician in Scotland there are one of three routes to follow.
+Regardless of which route you take, you will also need to complete the Final Integrated Competence Assessment at the end of your training before you can gain your qualification.

 For all these three routes you need to contact the Scottish Electrical Charitable Training Trust (SECTT).